Back to Blog

 Insider Tips from 3 Months of Research

-Buy During GST Sales: Both brands typically offer 15-20% discounts during major sales periods.
-I saved $800 on my purchase by waiting for the Great Singapore Sale.
-Set price alerts on Amazon.sg and be patient.
+Buy During GST Sales: Both brands typically run discounts during major sale periods.
+Set price alerts on Amazon.sg and on the local dealer sites, then strike when the GSS or year-end sale hits.

 Test Before Buying: Courts and Best Denki showrooms have both brands on display.
 Don't buy based on online reviews alone — the running feel is completely different between brands.
 NordicTrack has more cushioning, Sole feels more like running on solid ground.

-Factor in the iFit Cost: That $50/month iFit subscription adds $600 annually to your NordicTrack.
-Over 5 years, that's $3000 extra.
+Factor in Subscription Costs: The iFit subscription on the NordicTrack adds up fast over the lifetime of the machine.
 Sure, you can use the treadmill without it, but you lose most of the features that justify the premium price.
-For context, check our home gym vs gym membership cost analysis — the subscription alone costs more than some gym memberships.
+For context, check our home gym vs gym membership cost analysis — the subscription alone often costs more than some gym memberships.

 Delivery Logistics: Both brands use professional delivery teams, but book well in advance.
 Peak periods (January, Chinese New Year) can mean 3-4 week wait times.
 The delivery team will assemble the unit, but have some space cleared beforehand.